-Ryan Ford also recommends that people promoting his latest eBook using his hyped-up marketing email templates to entice people to sign up that say things like:
+Ryan Ford also recommends the people promoting his latest eBook use his hyped-up email marketing templates to entice people to sign up that say things like:

-Why this bothers me so much is that some of the people getting these emails are struggling to pay the bills, drowning in debt and desperately need a way out.
-People in these dire financial situations like these are the ones most likely to fall for fake-ass claims like “Easiest way to make $2,000 a day for just 10 minutes work.”
+Why this bothers me so much is some of the people getting these emails are struggling to pay the bills, drowning in debt and desperately need a way out.
+People in dire financial situations like these are the ones most likely to fall for fake-ass claims like “The easiest way to make $2,000 a day for just 10 minutes work.”

-And we all know what happens when they do; they fully buy into the upsells and end up left high and dry and worse off than when they started.
+And we all know what happens; they fully buy into the upsells and end up left high and dry and worse off than when they started.

 4. Everything On AZMillionaireMethod.com Is A Lie

-The AZ Millionaire Method sales video tries to convince you this is the life-changing money making method you’ve been looking for by giving you real-life success stories from members who have become millionaire, except these people are nothing more than paid Fiverr actors earning themselves $5 for reading a script.
+The AZ Millionaire Method sales video tries to convince you this is the life-changing money making method you’ve been looking for by giving you real-life success stories from members who have become millionaires.

 Here’s the woman from the sales video who told us she’s been following the eBook instructions for 48 weeks now and has hit her target of becoming a millionaire: